 �?� Via the Internet 24 hours a day at www.psiexams.com

-Applicants will receive results immediately following completion of the examination.
+Applicants will receive results immediately after the examination.

-If an applicant fails the examination, they will be given the option to review their failed questions at the end of their examination; however, THIS WILL BE THE ONLY OPPORTUNITY FOR REVIEW.
+If an applicant fails the examination, they will be given the option to review their incorrect questions at the end of their examination; however, THIS WILL BE THEIR ONLY OPPORTUNITY FOR REVIEW.

-If an applicant does not successfully pass the examination they then must contact PSI to reschedule.
+If an applicant does not successfully pass the examination they must contact PSI to reschedule.

-NOTE: In Oklahoma, the common law of agency is still practiced between the real estate broker and the broker’s associates; however, there is no agency relationship that can exist between the broker/associate and the consumer.
-Applicants can locate references to the common law principles of agency in real estate text books that may be obtained from any local library.
+NOTE: In Oklahoma, the Common Law of Agency is still practiced between the real estate broker and the broker's associates; however, there is no agency relationship that can exist between the broker/associate and the consumer.
+Applicants can locate references to the common law principles of agency in real estate textbooks obtainable from any local library.

-Grade Validity - A passing examination score is valid for one (1) year; however an applicant may request in writing for an extension of the validity period and at the discretion of the Commission the validity period may be extended.
+Grade Validity - A passing examination score is valid for one (1) year; however, an applicant may request in writing for an extension of the validity period, which may be granted at the discretion of the Commission.

-No person shall begin licensed real estate activities until their license has been issued.
+No one shall perform licensed real estate activities until their license has been issued!

-If you decide to have your original license issued on "Inactive Status" the following rules apply:
+If a decision is made to have an original license issued on "Inactive Status," the following rules apply:

-A pocket card will be sent to your residence address of record; however, in order to continue on inactive status, you must pay all license renewal fees; and you are prohibited from performing any licensed activities while your license is on inactive status.
-If you desire to activate a license that was renewed inactive you will be required to meet all continuing education requirements prior to license activation.
+A pocket card will be sent to the licensee's residence address of record; however, in order to continue on "inactive status," the licensee must pay all license renewal fees, and cannot perform any licensed activities while the license is on "inactive status."
+If the licensee wants to activate a license that was renewed inactive, they will have to meet all continuing education requirements prior to license activation.

-If you decide to have your license issued on "Active Status" the wall license and pocket card will be mailed to the sponsoring broker's office.
+If the licensee decides to have a license issued on "Active Status" the wall license and pocket card will be mailed to the sponsoring broker's office.

 A Resident Licensee is a person who is licensed in the state of Oklahoma and operates from a place of business within the State of Oklahoma.

-To find a list of states or jurisdictions that have a non resident agreement with the State of Oklahoma go to www.orec.ok.gov and click on the tab named "Information to Obtain a License" and you will find on the right side of that page a tab named "Non-Resident Agreements".
+To find a list of states or jurisdictions that have a nonresident agreement with the State of Oklahoma go to www.orec.ok.gov and click on the link named "Information to Obtain a License."
+There you will find a tab on the right side of that page entitled "Nonresident Agreements."
 This form contains additional information as to the examination requirements to obtain a non resident license.
-Applicants can contact the Education Department at OREC for exact requirements as most agreements differ in some aspect or another.
+Applicants can contact the OREC's Education Department for specific requirements because most agreements differ in one way or another.